Ireland Fellows Programme - SIDS

 The aims of the Programme are to nurture future leaders; to develop in-country capacity to address climate change and its associated challenges; and to build positive relationships with Ireland.

 The Ireland Fellows Programme is fully funded by the Irish Government and is offered under the auspices of the Department of Foreign Affairs (DFA).
-It aligns with the Irish Government’s commitment under Global Ireland and the national implementation plan for the Sustainable Development Goals (SDGs), Ireland's Policy for International Development, Ireland’s Strategy for Partnership with Small Island Developing States (SIDS), and Ireland's International Education Strategy.
+The Programme aligns with the Irish Government’s commitments under Global Ireland and the national implementation plan for the Sustainable Development Goals (SDGs), The Global Island: Ireland’s Foreign Policy for a Changing World, A Better World: Ireland’s Policy for International Development, Ireland’s Strategy for Partnership with Small Island Developing States (SIDS), and Ireland's International Education Strategy.
+The programme is managed by the relevant Embassy responsible for eligible countries.
 Programme implementation in Ireland is supported by the Irish Council for International Students (ICOS).

 Eligible courses are in areas such as sustainable development, climate change, environmental science, sustainable technology and engineering.